Stoupy51/VideoUpscaler/README.md

 4. The upscaled video will be in the 'output' folder

 ## Pausing the program
-You can close the program whenever you want, you'll just need to run the `resume.py` script to continue the process from where it left off.
+You can close the program whenever you want, you'll just need to run the `python process.py` script to continue the process from where it left off.